Kevin1skyrj/Plant-Enthusiast-Blog/README.md

 - **Responsive Design**: Optimized for various screen sizes using Tailwind CSS utility classes.
 - **Interactive Blog Cards**: Each post features a visually appealing card with hover effects.
-- **Subscription Form**: Visitors can subscribe to the blog's newsletter to stay updated.
 - **Modern Styling**: Utilizes Tailwind CSS for clean and modern design aesthetics.

 ## Technologies Used